datahubio/blog/raw-file-paths.md

 ---
-title: Announcing a New Endpoint for Fetching Raw Data Files in DataHub Cloud Sites
+title: New Endpoint for Fetching Raw Data Files from DataHub Cloud Datasets
 date: 2024-09-25
 authors: [Ola Rubaj]
 ---

-We’re excited to introduce a new endpoint that allows you to fetch raw data files from any DataHub Cloud site.
+We’re excited to introduce a new endpoint that allows you to fetch raw data files from DataHub Cloud datasets (and any other DataHub Cloud sites).
 Here’s an overview of the changes.

 ## Why the Update?